neighborland/pres/README.md

 ## What?

 A Presenter is a rendering class.
-Presenters are an alternative to an unorganized mass of helper methods in your Rails application.
-The `pres` gem is a lightweight presenter solution.
+The `pres` gem is a lightweight presenter solution with no runtime gem dependencies.

+`Pres` provides the following:

+1. `Pres::Presenter` is a presenter base class.
+1. `present` is a convenience method to create presenters.
+1. `Pres::ViewDelegation` is a delegation module, included in the `Presenter` base class.

 ## How and Why?

+Presenters are an alternative to an unorganized mass of helper methods in your ruby application.

 Rails' `ViewContext` contains convenience methods for views, such as `link_to`, `url_for`, `truncate`, `number_to_currency`, etc. It's the thing that makes Rails views nice to work with.

 Other presenter libraries mix in all the methods from the Rails `ViewContext` to make it easy to call those methods in the Presenter class. `pres` instead injects the `ViewContext` as a dependency into the Presenter class, and uses `method_missing` to delegate to `ViewContext` methods. `pres` produces small classes that contain and delegate to an existing object that handles server-side rendering.

 ## Install